Originally published in California English

 Simple.
 Understandable.
 Teachable.
 Absolutely guaranteed to improve oral language in your class.
 Years ago, when I wrote those six traits of speaking on the board for students to see, one student called out, “Pee Vee LEGS!” as she made a mnemonic of the capital letters I had written.
 I have been surprised at how useful that acronym has been for students (and adults) of all ages.
 ROY G. BIV is odd, too, but it has been very successful, and almost all of us remember the colors of the rainbow because of that mnemonic device.
 If you master PVLEGS, you will be a successful speaker, and many, many students have told me that they think of the acronym every time they have to speak.
 Each part of PVLEGS should be scored individually on the rubric.
 Some students excel at adding life to the presentation but are a bit wiggly; some are totally poised but never look up from their notes; and so on.

 The skills described here apply in all speaking situations, not just on the occasions we think of as “speech-making.”
 In an interview with a prospective employer, a successful candidate will think beforehand about what she is going to say and will build responses to likely questions.
 Then, being poised, having an appropriate voice, expressing passion and interest, making eye contact, gesturing, and speaking at an appropriate pace will set her ahead of other job seekers.
 In a committee, a member who comes prepared and has given forethought to what he is going to present will be more valuable to the group.
 If he pays attention to the elements of delivering his oral communication, he will be an even more effective member of the group.
-One on one, small group, large group, informal presentation, formal presentation—all require building what you are going to say and then delivering that message with PVLEGS.
-If we used this common framework and language for teaching and evaluating speaking, our students would be much more likely to meet the standards in Colorado where “readinganwriting” became “reading, writing, and communicating” and nationally where the Common Core State Standards have given emphasis to speaking.
+One on one, small group, large group, informal presentation, formal presentation, in-person talks, talks via digital tools—all require building what you are going to say and then delivering that message with PVLEGS.
+If we used this common framework and language for teaching and evaluating speaking, our students would be much more likely to meet the speaking standards in their states.

 Putting the concepts into play